 Clipboard managers address this by giving you a place to see all the things you’ve copied, and to restore an older item for pasting.
 But a clipboard manager isn’t just a way to avoid losing things: it can also become a key part of your workflow.

-I myself like Shapeshifter Clipboard Manager, and used it for a few screenshots below – these tips should work for any clipboard manager.
+I myself like Shapeshifter Clipboard Manager [No Longer Available], and used it for a few screenshots below – these tips should work for any clipboard manager.